Two hours after I finished teaching an anti-carjacking and road rage seminar in Florida, there was a carjacking incident near where we were.

 It was an evening seminar which part of it was indoors working on the fundamentals of the subject with practice of different techniques, especially against armed assaults and threats, and part was outdoors with the cars.
 We truly had great fun, because no one was run over, it ended successfully.
 People learned new material, practiced previously known techniques, acquired experience and had fun.

 We ended the event at 10 o’clock in the evening.
 At midnight there was a carjacking incident in that city.
-How did it happened? very simple – just one phone call and a criminal managed to get a car, some food and money, simply by calling for a pizza delivery guy.
+How did it happen?
+Very simple – just one phone call and a criminal managed to get a car, some food and money, simply by calling for a pizza delivery guy.
 The delivery guy was lucky, the criminal put him in the trunk of the car and drove away just to let him go in the nearby city, less than 10 miles away.

 I was told by some of our instructors who are Law-Enforcement officers that in the year 2014 in the USA there were around 15,000 carjacking incidents that did not end in homicide.
 And what about road rage incidents?
 There are tens of thousands too, most end without much of violence.